apache/flink/docs/apis/streaming/connectors/cassandra.md

-setQuery() sets the query that is executed for every value the sink receives. setConsistencyLevel() sets the desired consistency level (AT_LEAST_ONCE / EXACTLY_ONCE). setClusterBuilder() sets the cluster builder that is used to configure the connection to cassandra. setCheckpointCommitter() is an optional method for EXACTLY_ONCE processing.
+setQuery() sets the query that is executed for every value the sink receives. setConsistencyLevel() sets the desired consistency level (AT_LEAST_ONCE / EXACTLY_ONCE). setClusterBuilder() sets the cluster builder that is used to configure the connection to cassandra. setCheckpointCommitter() is a mandatory method for EXACTLY_ONCE processing.

 A checkpoint committer stores additional information about completed checkpoints in some resource.
+This information is used to prevent a full replay of the last completed checkpoint in case of a failure.
 You can use a `CassandraCommitter` to store these in a separate table in cassandra.
 Note that this table will NOT be cleaned up by Flink.

 build() finalizes the configuration and returns the CassandraSink.